tangjst16/BRCA-MicroAA-Mapper/README.md

 - Sethupathy, P., Corda, B., & Hatzigeorgiou, A. G. (2006).
 TarBase: A comprehensive database of experimentally supported animal microRNA targets.
 RNA (New York, N.Y.), 12(2), 192–197. https://doi.org/10.1261/rna.2239606
 - Varadi, M. et al. “AlphaFold Protein Structure Database: massively expanding the structural coverage of protein-sequence space with high-accuracy models.”
 Nucleic Acids Research, 50(D1), pages D439–D444 (2021).
 DOI: 10.1093/nar/gkab1061

+## Authors
+Please cite this paper if you use the software or any material in this repository.
+Alex Mi, Joyce Tang, Amy Xu, Kyle Yang, and Yongsheng Bai A Multi-omics Bioinformatics Pipeline Framework for Discovering Conserved MiRNA Regulatory Networks Across Human Cancers.
+Submitted.

 ## License
 This software is freely available for academic users.
 Usage for commercial purposes is not allowed.
-Please refer to the LICENCE page.
+Please refer to the LICENSE page.